MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/archive-faq.md

 ## Does testing archiving with Dataverse long-term retention require a sandbox environment?

 Yes, it requires use of a Tier-2 or greater Sandbox instance.
-It will not work on Tier CHE.
+It won't work on Tier CHE.

 ## After data is archived, can I access the live data and the archived data from Dataverse long term retention?